Your IVF Timeline to Embryo Implantation

 During the WOI, a mix of hormones are created to encourage the embryo and endometrium to synchronize.
 It’s crucial that the embryo be transferred during this window to maximize the chances of a successful implantation.
 This is true for both frozen embryos and fresh ones.
 An endometrial receptivity test will tell you when exactly your WOI occurs.

-Endometrial receptivity tests and MIRA™
+Endometrial receptivity tests and ORA™